containers/containertoolbx.org/doc.md

 Toolbx specifies the entry points of containers in a certain way.
 If images specify their own entry points then it will prevent the [toolbox enter](https://github.com/containers/toolbox/blob/main/doc/toolbox-enter.1.md) and [toolbox run](https://github.com/containers/toolbox/blob/main/doc/toolbox-run.1.md) commands from working.

+#### /home

+Images MUST have an empty `/home` directory to be used on host operating systems (like [Fedora Silverblue](https://fedoraproject.org/silverblue/)) where `/home` is a symbolic link to the `/var/home` directory.
+Otherwise, it will prevent the [toolbox enter](https://github.com/containers/toolbox/blob/main/doc/toolbox-enter.1.md) and [toolbox run](https://github.com/containers/toolbox/blob/main/doc/toolbox-run.1.md) commands from working.

 #### Host Name Resolution

 Images either MUST NOT have these files or they MUST be regular files: